 As a truly neutral off-white paint color, Alabaster perfectly sets the stage to show off any style of decor.
 It allows the decor to shine as the star of the show while also permitting you to easily change up your accents when you want to switch things up.

-If you can relate, then grab a copy of 5 Massive Paint Mistakes to Avoid…because when all else fails, as long as you stay away from these 5 cardinal painting sins, you’re probably doing A-OK!
+And to move you quickly from paint zero to hero, I have a great, free resource for you.
+Grab a copy of 5 Massive Paint Mistakes to Avoid…because when all else fails, as long as you stay away from these 5 cardinal painting sins, you’re probably doing A-OK!

 Here’s the skinny on everything you need to know about Alabaster to help make choosing your next white paint color just that much easier.